KennethFam/My-Learning-Journey/Git/Git.md

         ```
         - This displays the URL of the repository you created on GitHub, which is the remote for your local copy.
 You may have also noticed the word origin at the start of the git remote -v output, which is the name of your remote connection.
 The name “origin” is both the default and the convention for the remote repository, but it could have just as easily been named “party-parrot” or “dancing-banana”.
 - Workflow
-    - creating a file using `touch`, not apart of Git (just a basic command line command)
+    - creating a file, not apart of Git (just a basic command line command)
         - For Mac/Linux:
             ```
             touch fileName.fileExtension